idra-lab/idra-lab.github.io/content/post/icra2025awards/index.md

 The event featured presentations from international academic researchers and industry leaders, all focused on how cutting-edge robotics research can be transferred into real-world manufacturing to meet growing demands for flexibility and customization.
 We’re honored by this recognition and excited to continue developing technologies that bring advanced robot learning closer to industrial applications.

-###S Workshop Best Paper Finalist in Planning and Control in Real World Scenarios
+## Workshop Best Paper Finalist in Planning and Control in Real World Scenarios
 Finally, [Elias Fontanari](/author/elias-fontanari)'s work, 'Parallel-Constraint Model Predictive Control: Exploiting Parallel Computation for Improving Safety' was selected as one of the three candidates for the workshop [Beyond the Lab: Robust Planning and Control in Real World Scenarios](https://sites.google.com/view/robust-planning-icra2025-ws) best abstract award.
 Even if the prize was not won, the nomination recognised the quality of the work.